Z Seam: How to Hide it in 3D Printing

 What Causes Z Seam in 3D Prints

 Z seams don’t have much impact on your prints’ mechanical ability.
-But, if you’re printing display models where aesthetics are important, a very visible Z seam can ruin the look of a finished print.
+But, if you’re printing display models where aesthetics are important, a visible Z seam ruins the look of a finished print.

 Fortunately, there are several easy ways to eliminate the Z seam.